peterhry/peterhrynkow.com/_drafts/component-api.md

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_, and yet, engineers seem to invest less time in this area.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

-Whether you're building an application or component-based design system, the decisions you make with regards to API design can have a lasting impact on your project.
-A thoughtfully designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive, and most importantly, helps the consumer achieve some goal.
-Component API design is not without it's challenges, though.
+Whether you're building an application or component-based design system, the decisions you make with regards to API design can have a lasting impact on the success of your project.
+A thoughtfully designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive — and most importantly — helps the consumer achieve some goal.

-In this post, I will highlight some common problems that engineers face when designing component APIs and give you some questions to think about.
+Component API design is not without its challenges, though.
+In this post, I will share my experience with solving some common problems that engineering teams face when designing component APIs.

 ### Customization

-Component-based design systems improve user experience by increasing visual and functional consistency.
-That being said, consumers often want to customize the appearance and/or behavior of components.
-It can be difficult to reconcile these two opposing ideas.
+It’s no secret that component-based design systems improve user experience by increasing visual consistency.
+That being said, consumers often want to customize the appearance of components, and it can be difficult to reconcile these two opposing ideas.

 Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of humans within the organization to police visual consistency?

-If customization is supported, to what degree should a component allow the consumer to override its appearance and/or behaviour?
+If customization is supported, to what degree should a component allow the consumer to override its appearance?
 Should a component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?
 Should a component allow any part of its template to be customized?

 How you answer these questions is likely to impact the design of your component APIs.